jimburton/M269/tutorials/practice-block-one/README.md

 ## Implementing the Set ADT

-We will implement the Set ADT using a *linked list*, in the style of Section 6.7 from the book.
+Although there are more efficient ways to do it, we will implement the Set ADT using a *linked list*, in the style of Section 6.7 from the book.
 The first item in a linked list is called `head`.
 If `head` is null the list is empty.
 Each element of one of our linked lists is an instance of the `Node` class.
 A node contains an `item`, which is the data, and a pointer to the next node in the list, called `next`.
 To traverse the list we can start with `head` and keep following the `next` pointers until they lead to `None`, indicating that this is the end of the list.

-Open the file [src/LinkedSet.py](src/LinkedSet.py) to carry out the implementation.
+Open the file [src/LinkedSet.py](src/LinkedSet.py) to complete the exercises.
 Several of the methods we need to implement are identical, or almost identical, to methods in the `LinkedList` class from Section 6.7 of the book.
-For instance, finding the size of a `LinkedSet` is done in exactly the same way as finding the length of a `LinkedList`, so rereading that section will help if you need pointers.
+For instance, finding the size of a `LinkedSet` is done in exactly the same way as finding the length of a `LinkedList`, so rereading that section will help if you need tips.
 Also, you can see my version of the finished code in the `solutions` branch of this repository.

 The `size` method, in common with many of the others, requires us to *traverse* the collection.
 This is done by taking a reference to the